 Every year owners of chest freezers should clean the condenser coils so that the freezer can run more efficiently.
-In standard freezers, the condenser coil is a static condenser which runs up and down behind the freezer and can be vacuumed or cleaned with an unused cloth.
+In standard freezers, the condenser coil is a static condenser which runs up and down behind the freezer and can be vacuumed or cleaned with a clean cloth.

 Step 1 - Disconnect all Plugs

-First, it is necessary to disconnect the plugs from the freezer including the circuit breaker.
-Once the circuit breaker is shut, you can remove the fuse and slide the freezer away to unplug the freezer’s plug from the switch outlet.
+First, it is necessary to unplug the freezer or turn off the circuit breaker.
+Once the circuit breaker is off, you can slide the freezer away to unplug it from the wall outlet.
 If the freezer has an ice maker, turn off the water supply lines.

 Step 2 - Locate the Condenser Coils